 Beaches surveyed in the NTP are susceptible to seasonal weather events such as cyclones, storm surges and flooding.
 These can significantly affect turtle nests and available nesting habitat and the program's ability to monitor.
-During the 2022-23 season there were no significant weather events, however one day of post-peak monitoring in February was cancelled due to rainfall.
+During the 2023-24 NTP season there were no significant weather events, however the final weekend of post-peak monitoring in February (24th & 25th) was delayed until the following long weekend (Sunday 3rd & Monday 4th March) due to a cyclone yellow alert warning.